rust-project-primer/book/src/build-system/readme.md

 </center>

-Things start to get tricky when you involve other languages (such as mixing Rust with C, C++, TypeScript) or when the build involves building code for different targets (for example, that some crates need to be built as WebAssembly and the resulting code is needed by other builds.
+Things start to get tricky when you involve other languages (such as mixing Rust with C, C++, TypeScript) or when parts of your project need to be compiled for different targets (for example, compiling some crates to WebAssembly and embedding the output into other builds).

 ### Example architectures